Skitsouprenup/blog-log-mern-stack/README.md

-# Me Blog: Blogger App for bloggers
+# Blog Log: Blogger App for bloggers
 A Simple and responsive full stack blog app created using reactjs for frontend and nodejs for backend.

 Click this [link](https://youtu.be/v7SdfdaXJYw) to view the quick demo of this project.